 Even worse is the risk of contagion with the problems in the Italian banking system spreading to other member states, since banks and insurance companies in these countries have significant holdings of Italian debt.
 France is particularly badly affected.
 French banks have an exposure to Italian debt equal to 11% of French GDP.
 The largest exposures are BNP Paribas (€19bn), Groupe Crédit Agricole (€11bn), Groupe BPCE (€9bn), and Société de Financement Local, SFIL (€6bn).
 Many of these loans are non-performing.
 As a result, many French banks are, like their Italian equivalents, technically insolvent.

 German banks are also exposed to Italy, although to a lesser extent than France.
 However, they face different problems, in particular, the consequences of investing in complex derivative contracts where the risks were poorly understood.
 The key culprit is the once mighty Deutsche Bank, although Commerzbank is also in difficulty.
 In 2016, the IMF declared that Deutsche Bank was the greatest global contributor to systemic banking risk.
 The bank’s shares halved in value and the most talented staff, whose bonuses were linked to the share price, left.
 In 2018, it slipped to a 10-year low in the dealmaking league table.
+In February 2019, the bank announced it lost $1.6bn on a municipal-bond investment bought prior to the GFC.
 Another doom loop.

 The EU is incapable of agreeing solutions to these crises – and instead has plans to create a European Empire…